bcinbis/portfolio2018/index.md

 ### Computer History Timeline

+Interactive timeline of significant elements of computer history.

 Source code:

 ### Bushels to Pounds Converter

+Converts bushels (as in bushels of potatoes) into pounds, with an intersting easter egg.

 Source code:

 ### Calculator

+It's a calculator.

 Source code:

 ### Etch-a-Sketch

+It may an imprecise way of drawing, but you don't need to move your hand and it takes no skill whatsoever.

 Source code:

 ### ScreenSaver

+Colorful patterns all over your monitor.
+May trigger seizures.

 Source code:

 ### SpaceshipGame

+Semifunctional spaceship game, complete with a dynamic background and obstacles.

 Source code: